Key takeaways

 iOS Video Streaming App Development in 2026

-AVPlayer, Mux, Cloudflare Stream, AWS IVS, FairPlay, ABR ladders — the full stack for an OTT iOS build.
+AVPlayer, Mux, Cloudflare Stream, FairPlay and ABR ladders for an OTT iOS build.

-Ready to ship a translation app users actually trust?
+Ready to ship a video translation app users actually trust?

-In 2026 the right iOS video translation stack is a three-stage pipeline tuned to your specific use case: Apple Translation Framework on-device for the 16 supported language pairs and privacy-sensitive workflows; Deepgram or Speechmatics + Apple MT + Cartesia or ElevenLabs for sub-1.5 s real-time calls; HeyGen or Synthesia + ElevenLabs for VOD dubbing with lip-sync.
-Hit the <1.5 s glass-to-glass, <5% WER, >4.2 MOS targets and the rest of the product follows.
+In 2026 the right stack is a three-stage pipeline tuned to your use case: Apple Translation and Foundation Models on-device for common pairs and privacy-sensitive work; Deepgram or Speechmatics + Apple MT + Cartesia or ElevenLabs for sub-1.5 s real-time calls; HeyGen or Synthesia + ElevenLabs for VOD dubbing with lip-sync.
+Hit under 1.5 s glass-to-glass, under 5% WER and above 4.2 MOS, and the rest of the product follows.

-If you’re evaluating an iOS translation build — live conference translation, multilingual customer support video, language learning, accessibility, or VOD dubbing — we’ve done it at conference, enterprise and consumer scale.
+Whether it’s live conference translation, multilingual support video, language learning, accessibility, or VOD dubbing, we’ve built it at conference, enterprise and consumer scale.
 We’d rather show you how the pieces fit in 30 minutes than write another paragraph.

-A 30-minute call with a senior engineer who’s shipped sub-second translation at 22k-concurrent scale.
-Bring your concept and target latency — we’ll come back with a stack, milestones and price.
+A 30-minute call with a senior engineer who has shipped sub-second translation at 22k-concurrent scale.
+Bring your concept and target latency; we’ll come back with a stack, milestones and a price.